+44 (0)20 7306 firstname.lastname@example.org

 Recent examples of notable work include:

-- Successfully acted for the Defendant landlord in a housing disrepair claim, involving a 1-day trial and extensive cross-examination.
+- Successfully acting for the Defendant landlord in a housing disrepair claim, involving a 1-day trial and extensive cross-examination.

 - Advising and acting for the Respondent in an adverse possession claim based on a boundary dispute.